lukebeer/broadworks-ocip/README.md

 UserGetRequest17sp4
 -------------------
-*responseType is automatically set for dynamic responses* *element userId is a SimpleType object comprised of min/max restrictions for validation*
+* responseType is automatically set for dynamic response mapping
+* Element userId is a SimpleType object comprised of min/max restrictions for validation

 ``` php
 <?php